Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Discussion

-{\it Discussion.}--- In this paper, we have studied the critical phenomena of the holographic NESS system driven by the constant current flow.
+In this paper, we have studied the critical phenomena of NESS system driven by the constant current flow.
 One of the essential differences from the phase diagram in equilibrium\,\cite{Evans:2011tk} is the re-entrant structure.
-We found that the current restores the symmetry.
 The re-entrant phase structure indicates that the current-induced symmetry restoration is enhanced at small temperatures\,\footnote{It might be worthwhile to compare the field-theory analysis of inverse symmetry breaking of equilibrium systems given in\,\cite{Farias:2021ult}.
 The authors of \cite{Farias:2021ult} state that the temperature of the inverse symmetry breaking grows in the presence of a magnetic field.
 If we fix the current density, the magnetic field raises the critical temperature in our system, too.}.
 It has been known that the re-entrant behavior emerges owing to the presence of disorders in simple models\,\cite{Crisanti2005,Thomas2011}.
-It implies that the current may play a role of disorder in our system.
+It is interesting to study whether the current plays a role of disorder in our system.

-Analyzing the critical phenomena, we have shown that the critical exponents ($\gamma_{\pm},\nu_{\pm},\eta,z$) at the CPs agree with those in the mean-field theory, that are $(1,1/2,0,2)$.
+We have shown that the critical exponents ($\gamma_{\pm},\nu_{\pm},\eta,z$) at the CL agree with those in the mean-field theory.
 At the TCP, on the other hand, we have found that ($\gamma_{\pm},\nu_{\pm}$) are asymmetric between the $\chi{\rm SR}$ phase and the $\chi{\rm SB}$ phase.
-Our numerical results show that $(\gamma_{-},\nu_{-})\approx(0.58,0.29)$ in the $\chi{\rm SB}$ phase whereas they are the same as the mean-field values in the $\chi{\rm SR}$ phase.
-These values also satisfy the scaling relation $\gamma_{\pm}=\nu_{\pm}(2-\eta)$.
-Our results imply that the critical phenomena of our phase transitions at the CPs can be formulated by the Landau theory\,\footnote{Our previous studies also imply that there could be a Landau-like theory even in the NESS regime\,\cite{Nakamura:2012ae,Imaizumi:2019byu,Matsumoto:2018ukk}.}, whereas those at the TCP are quite different from the conventional Landau theory.
+Our results imply that the critical phenomena of our phase transitions at the CL can be formulated by the Landau theory\,\footnote{Our previous studies also imply that there could be a Landau-like theory even in the NESS regime\,\cite{Nakamura:2012ae,Imaizumi:2019byu,Matsumoto:2018ukk}.}, whereas those at the TCP are quite different from the conventional Landau theory.
 To best our knowledge, an asymmetric critical behavior only at a TCP is observed for the first time.
-It would be interesting to investigate whether the phenomena we have discovered are characteristic of non-equilibrium systems or not.
+It would be interesting to investigate whether the asymmetry we have discovered are characteristic of non-equilibrium systems or not.

+One of the possibilities is the contribution of a dangerously irrelevant variable near the TCP\,\cite{PhysRevB.13.2222,PhysRevLett.115.200601}.
+The violation of $\gamma = \beta(\delta-1)$ at TCP in the $\chi$SB phase suggests that the conventional scaling hypothesis does not work there.
+We leave the investigation of these issues for future work.